PatriciaSaraiva/React-Search-Product-Component/src/documents/QUESTION-3.md

 Here's how the approaches differ:

-If I was building from `scratch (Current Implementation)`, I would have the freedom to choose the technology I would prefer, like I did for this exercise.
+If I was building from `scratch (Current Implementation)` and had the freedom to choose the technology used, I would prefer, like I did for this exercise.
 I could build a self-contained component with its own state management, direct API integration through JavaScript fetch.

 If I was `integrating with the existing system for Drupal`, I would need to consider Drupal's existing frontend architecture, but I could integrate the React component in two ways: